How to dye hair white blonde

 After you’ve done the base bleach, dye your hair with a light blonde.
 This will remove further traces of warm colour from your hair, and get the overal dye job lighter and more even in shade.

-Next - remove all traces of colour with purple toner
+3 – Remove colour with purple toner

 Don’t be concerned by the sound of it – purple toner won’t dye your hair purple.
 The important word here is ‘toner’.
 It’ll negate any traces of brassy yellow blonde.
 Even if you dyed your hair light ash blonde, quite a cool greyish shade, you’ll still need purple toner to get the look heading towards white.
 It may take a few tonings to achieve the look you want.
 You won’t be able to dye your hair white blonde without a toner – it’s what makes all the difference.